Surgery - Academic Curriculum

 Residents as Teachers

 One of the pillars of our culture is the motto “Each One, Teach One.”
-We feel strongly that the development of teaching skills is a fundamental component of surgical resident education, and we have developed our Residents as Teachers curriculum to emphasize this, including weekly clinical topics for student education, resident-taught student skills labs and surgical labs, resident teaching for ATLS and Stop the Bleed courses, and culture which encourages senior residents to teach junior residents in clinic, on rounds and in the operating room.
+We feel strongly that the development of teaching skills is a fundamental component of surgical resident education, and we have developed our Residents as Teachers curriculum to emphasize this, including weekly clinical topics for student education, resident-taught student skills labs and surgical labs, resident teaching for ATLS and Stop the Bleed courses, and a culture that encourages senior residents to teach junior residents in clinic, on rounds, and in the operating room.
 Our residents become excellent educators and often win teaching awards from their medical students.

 Research